biosails/BioX-Workflow-Command-Docs/technical-details.md

 BioX is written in perl, using the wonderful [MooseX-App](https://metacpan.org/release/MooseX-App).
 It is built with a pluggable architecture and can be easily extended with custom plugins and libraries.

 BioX can be installed through cpanm or conda.
-The recommended method of installing absolutely everything is conda.
+The recommended method of installing absolutely everything is conda, and especially bioconda.

 ```
 #Perl only solution